cking0130/AirBeamBREATHE/README.md

 10) In Arduino, go to Sketch-->Upload, and upload the code here onto your AirBeam's Arduino Leonardo board

-11) Once uploaded, the command prompt should read "Successful"
+11) Once uploaded, directly above the command prompt it should read "Done Uploading"

 12) The AirBeam is now uploaded with the latest firmware, go to your BREATHE app, pair with the AirBeam on the smartwatch (hit "Yes" when it asks if the pair code ID is correct), and then check https://www.breatheplatform.com/portal/sensor?id=8 to see if the AirBeam data is uploading to the UCLA cloud server.